ashiishme/angular-blog/README.md

 # Angular Blog

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
-This project usage WordPress API to fetch blog content.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9 and it usage WordPress API to fetch blog content.

 ## Development server